mikeizbicki/ucr-cs100/textbook/using-bash/file-permission/README.md

 You are a member of root group, so you have right to access and execute the file, but do not have right to change the file.

 In the diagram of filesystem, you will see `home` directory which is a group directory.
 In this directory in the picture, there is four usernames: rick, anna, emmy and bob -- in the lab, you will see `csgrads csmajs grads` in the `home` directory.
-In this group of members, you don't have right access those directories, but for me, I only have right access to the /home/csgrads/sjin010 which is my account.
+In this group of members, you don't have right access those directories, only I have right access to the /home/csgrads/sjin010, which is my account.
 ![screenshot-sjin010 tango-18](https://cloud.githubusercontent.com/assets/9039778/5337107/992c241a-7e79-11e4-9ed3-2019375cd4fb.png)

-So this is how to protect the users from each other in the one server.
-In the personal computer, usually there is only one group and one user in the `home` directory.
+So this is how users protect themselves from each other in a server.
+In a personal computer, there is usually only one group and one user in the `home` directory.

 ##Changing permission

 ###umask

-When a user creates a file or directory, they are set of default permission.
-For example, if a text file has `666` same as `rw-rw-rw` permission, it grants read and write permission to everyone.
-Similarly a directory with `777` permissions gives user read, write, and execute permission to everyone.
+When a user creates a file or directory, there are a set of default permissions.
+For example, if a text file has `666` (which is the same as the `rw-rw-rw` permission), it grants read and write permission to everyone.
+Similarly a directory with `777` permissions, it gives the user read, write, and execute permission to everyone.
 The user file-creation mask(umask) is used to determine the file permission for newly created files.
 It can control the default file permission for new files.
 It is a four-digit octal number.
 A umask can be set or expressed using **Symbolic values** and **Octal values**.

 Here is table of Octal values: